-- At magnetic zenith, the Q{HF} profile is more extended in altitude, such that the column-integrated Q{HF} is maximum in this direction.
-These results are consistent with the pump wave propagating in the L mode in magnetic zenith and in the O mode at angles deviating from the zenith direction.
-Evidence of L-mode propagation of the EISCAT Heating beam has previously been obtained as transionospheric propagation for f0 < foF2 < f0 + f_e/2, in which case an L-mode wave would not be reflected but pass through the ionospheric plasma density peak, by direct measurement on the CASSIOPE spacecraft (Leyser et al., 2018) and indirectly by EISCAT UHF radar observations of ion acoustic lines in the topside ionosphere (Rexer et al., 2018). - Figure 6 also displays the altitude of the plasma resonance (white line in the right panels).
+Evidence of L-mode propagation of the EISCAT Heating beam has previously been obtained as transionospheric propagation for $f_0 < f_0 F_2 < f_0 + f_e/2$, in which case an Lmode wave would not be reflected but pass through the ionospheric plasma density peak.
+This was observed by direct measurement on the CASSIOPE spacecraft (Leyser et al., 2018) and indirectly by EISCAT UHF radar observations of ion acoustic lines in the topside ionosphere (Rexer et al., 2018).

+Figure 6 also displays the altitude of the plasma resonance (white lines in Fig. 6b and d).
 The position of the $Q{\rm HF}$ profile relative to the plasma resonance is not fully understood.
-In the top right panel, $Q{\rm HF}$ is maximum slightly above the plasma resonance at magnetic zenith.
-This is consistent with that a pump wave in the L mode can propagate well above the plasma resonance, whereas an O-mode wave cannot.
-Further, an L-mode wave has its electric field perpendicular to the geomagnetic - 225

-5 field all the way up to its reflection height, so that pumping of upper hybrid turbulence can occur in an extended altitude range.
-In the O mode, on the other hand, the electric field turns to parallel to the geomagnetic field close to the reflection height which favours excitation of Langmuir turbulence that generally causes less electron heating than upper hybrid turbulence.
+In Fig. 6b, $Q{\rm HF}$ is maximum slightly above the plasma resonance at magnetic zenith.
+This is consistent with a pump wave in the L mode being able to propagate well above the plasma resonance, whereas an O-mode wave cannot.
+Further, an L-mode wave has its electric field perpendicular to the geomagnetic field all the way up to its reflection height, so that pumping of upper hybrid turbulence can occur in an extended altitude range.
+In the O mode, on the other hand, the electric field turns to parallel to the geomagnetic field close to the reflection height, which favours excitation of Langmuir turbulence that generally causes less electron heating than upper hybrid turbulence.

-However, in the bottom right panel of Fig. 6 all electron heating appears to occur well below even the upper hybrid resonance height (black lines).
-In this case foF2 was near f_0 whereas for the top panel it was well above f_0 , which is consistent with that the altitude separation between the plasma and upper hybrid resonances is larger in the bottom panel.
+However, in Fig. 6d all electron heating appears to occur well below even the upper hybrid resonance height (black line).
+In this case $f \circ F2$ was near f_0 , whereas for Fig. 6b it was well above f_0 , which is consistent with that the altitude separation between the plasma and upper hybrid resonances is larger in Fig. 6d.
 We do not have any explanation for why electron heating seemed to occur at such low altitudes in this case.

-Gurevich et al. (2002) developed a theory for self-focusing of the electromagnetic pump wave propagating in the O mode on geomagnetic field-aligned density striations.
-An important mechanism in the nonlinear pump beam self-focusing is the trapping of pump rays near the magnetic zenith direction in the large-scale density depletions within the beam, as previously use found in pumprised studies (Currevich et al. 1000).
-The results user shown to be consistent with characteristic of pump was found in numerical studies (Gurevich et al., 1999).
-The results were shown to be consistent with observations of pumpinduced optical emissions at HAARP (Pedersen et al., 2003).
+Gurevich et al. (2002) developed a theory for self-focusing of the electromagnetic pump wave propagating in the Omode on geomagnetic field-aligned density striations.
+An important mechanism in the nonlinear pump beam self-focusing is the trapping of pump rays near the magnetic zenith direction in the large-scale density depletions within the beam, as previously was found in numerical studies (Gurevich et al., 1999).
+The results were shown to be consistent with observations of pump-induced optical emissions at HAARP (Pedersen et al., 2003).
 However, the possibility of propagation of the pump wave in the L mode, deeper into the plasma than what is possible in the O mode, was not considered.
 Whereas the nonlinear self-focusing of the pump beam is an important mechanism, particularly for guiding the pump beam in magnetic zenith, it does as it stands not seem to account for the difference that we have found in the altitude distribution of the electron heating rate in magnetic zenith compared to that just about 1° away from this direction (Fig. 6).
 We therefore suggest that such theories for self-focusing are developed to include the possibility of L-mode propagation.